lsc4ss-s22/final-project-wsb/README.md

 Pyspark Notebook for Topic Modelling: [LSC_Final_Project_LDA.ipynb](https://github.com/lsc4ss-s22/final-project-wsb/blob/main/LSC_Final_Project_LDA.ipynb) <br>

-# Sentiment Analysis (Val)
+# Sentiment Analysis
-I implement a sentiment analysis model from John Snow labs to facilitate further statistical analysis of the individual reddit posts.
+We implement a sentiment analysis model from John Snow labs to facilitate further statistical analysis of the individual reddit posts.
 The model in question was a pre-trained BERT model, first trained on a wikipedia corpus before then being fine-tuned to identify sentiment in financial statements.
 Specifically, the encodings are sentence embeddings from the Bert model.
-After importing the scraped data from Thiya's S3 bucket, I isolate the 'text' column in the csv before preprocessing the text, removing URLs, long strings of numbers and special characters.
+After importing the scraped data from Thiya's S3 bucket, we isolate the 'text' column in the csv before preprocessing the text, removing URLs, long strings of numbers and special characters.

 ![Post Processed Text.png](https://github.com/lsc4ss-s22/final-project-wsb/blob/main/Post%20processed%20text.png)